radixdlt/olympia-node/radixdlt-core/docs/api-info.md

   - Read-Only archive - `/archive` endpoint is enabled, but only subset of APIs are available (see below)
   - Full - `/archive` endpoint provides the same set of APIs as `/system`

-#### REST APIs
+### REST APIs

 Majority of the REST APIs are removed or replaced with JSON-RPC counterparts.

-Remaining REST endpoints:
+Remaining and new REST endpoints:

 Path | Method | Description
  | --- | --- | --- |